zx0r/zx0r/README.md

   <span style="color:#a277ff; font-size:16px; font-weight:500;">
      🧘 Gentoo Linux wasn’t just a distro - it was my gateway to low-level mastery and high-level thinking.
   </span>
-  -  if you know gentoo; then you know linux; end
 </div>

 <!-- 💠 Neon Line Separator -->